coral-lab-asu/coral-lab-asu.github.io/publications_new.md

  valuable contextual information with applications in domains such as journalism and education.
 However, existing methodologies of ten struggle to accurately extract this contextual relevance from images.
-To address this challenge, we introduce GETREASON(Geospatial Event Temporal Reasoning), a framework designed to go beyond surface level image descriptions and infer deeper contextual meaning.
-We hypothesize that extracting global event, temporal, and geospatial information from an image enables a enables a more accurate understanding of its contextual significance.
+To address this challenge, we introduce GETREASON(Geospatial Event Temporal Reasoning), a framework designed to go beyond surface level image descriptions and infer deeper con textual meaning.
+We hypothesize that extracting global event, temporal, and geospatial information from an image enables a more accurate understanding of its contextual significance.
 We also introduce a new metric GREAT (Geospatial, Reasoning and
  Event Accuracy with Temporal alignment) for a reasoning capturing evaluation.
 Our layered multi-agentic approach, evaluated...